Spring 2026

 Section 6390 of COUN80

-This section is a Late Start class and is part of the Puente Learning Community and is linked to ENGL 5, #6414 .
+This section is a Late Start class and is part of the Puente Learning Community and is linked to ENGL C1001, M/W 12pm-2pm.
 Students are automatically enrolled in both sections.
-This class will be IN-PERSON.
-All students are welcome to enroll in this class; and this section will have extra support from the Lanzamientoinitiative.
+This class will be in-person on the Petaluma campus.

-This section is taught 100% online with no required Zoom component.
+This course will be taught 100% asynchronously online with no required Zoom component.
+Please email the instructor with questions.

 No office hours